If something requires discipline to stay correct, it will eventually become incorrect.

 The Real Problem: Manual Updates Don’t Fail Loudly

-Nothing breaks when your README is outdated.
+Nothing breaks when your README goes stale.

 | Manual README Maintenance | Result |